 - Hideaki Miyamoto (2002-2004)

-Complete publications list available from: NASA ADS Author search: Victor R. Baker
+Based on Google Scholar and NASA ADS: NASA ADS Author search: Victor R. Baker

 O'Connor, Jim E., Baker, Victor R., Waitt, Richard B., Smith, Larry N., Cannon, Charles M., George, David L., & Denlinger, Roger P. 2020, Earth Science Reviews.
 Corrigendum to "The Missoula and Bonneville floods-A review of ice-age megafloods in the Columbia River basin" [Earth-Science Reviews volume 208 (2020) 103181]